HeshanKarunaratne/notes/README.md

         1. Method Overloading occurs with in the same class
         2. Since it involves with only one class inheritance is not involved
         3. In overloading return type need not be the same
-        4. Parameters must be different when we do overloading
+        4. Parameters must be different
         5. In overloading one method can’t hide the another
     - Overriding
         1. Method Overriding occurs between two classes superclass and subclass